Occult Crimes Taskforce: Film

 The Occult Crimes Taskforce film rights were acquired by Dimension Films in September 2006.

 Television series

-A&E Network announced that they were working on an OCT TV show in March 2012, with Jorge Zamacona as the script writer.
-He is also a producer along with the comic's creators Dawson, Atchison, Gilmore and Shasteen, and The Walking Dead producer Gale Anne Hurd.
+In 2012, A&E Network intended to do a TV adaptation of OCT.
+Jorge Zamacona was hired as the script writer, also serving as a producer along with the comic's creators Dawson, Atchison, Gilmore and Shasteen, and The Walking Dead producer Gale Anne Hurd.